Kagoshima Japan: Volcano, Samurai History and Culture

 Many visitors arrive at Kagoshima on the Sakura Shinkansen train from Fukuoka/Hakata or by Shinkansen from other cities in Japan.

-Just outside Kagoshima Chuo Station, you are already thrown into the history of Japan.
+Just outside Kagoshima Chuo Station, visitors are immediately introduced to an important chapter of Japanese history.
 You will be met by the Wakakisatsuma Monument created by Shinya Nakamura in 1982.
 The sculpture represents the 19 Satsuma students who defied an overseas travel ban in 1865 and travelled in all directions out into the world – to Europe and America.
 Later, they returned to Japan with new knowledge about technology and ideas for development and became the symbol of freedom in the ‘new Japan’ after the end of the Shogunate.
-Thus, Kagoshima played a significant role in the modernisation of Japan.
+Thus, Kagoshima played a major role in the modernisation of Japan.

 Another iconic sight just behind the Amu Plaza is the big wheel that sits atop the station’s mall.
 A ride offers stunning views of the city, the bay and Kagoshima’s volcano just off the city.